What is Lymphedema?

 "Can I shave, should I exercise, get a massage, surgery to the same area, blood pressure cuff, airplanes, sun tanning or hot tubs."

-These questions came out of my mouth 16 years ago, before I was a Lymphedema Therapist.
+These questions came out of my mouth 18 years ago when I was diagnosed with lymphedema, before my training in lymphedema therapy.
 I still hear these questions today from my patients.
 Really sorry to say, but true...